Keyword research is the undeniable foundation of search engine optimization and creating content.

 But why is it important to start with topics?

 One reason is that we now search in multiple ways.
 We describe the subject of our search in our own words.
 As a result, we can no longer define a single search query to target because there isn’t one.
-The same page can easily rank for hundreds of keywords or more.
+The same page can easily rank for an entire list of keywords.

-Knowing the topic, however, allows you to focus the keyword research efforts on the right area.
-The keywords you’ll find next allow you to define the specific information about the topic a person’s looking for, and so, what to focus your page on.
+Knowing the topic, however, allows you to focus the keyword research efforts on the right keyword ideas, so you find keywords that actually matter.
+The keywords you do find will allow you to define the specific information about the topic a person’s looking for, and so, what to focus your page on.

 Technique #3: Consider Seasonality When Prioritizing Keywords